doughtnerd/TranquilityEngine/README.md

 ## What is it?
 A JavaScript based 2D/3D game engine based on the Unity Game Engine.

+## Why is it?
+I've taken a look at the JS based game engine landscape and of them, the only one I'm impressed with is PhaserJS.
+With PhaserJS, they've done a lot of work to make building a game as simple as possible for new & advanced users.
+Most of the other engines that exist are overly complicated or didn't have a huge focus on being a 'Game Engine'.
+So, with my experience working with game engines I decided to make a fusion of JS and Unity.
+Unity in my opinion is one of the most accessible production grade engines out there to date and that's what I hope this engine will be one day too.
+My hope is that once this engine is complete enough, JS developers will be able to Zen-out and build a game while learning some of the core APIs that power Unity.
 ## Limitations
-This project is in active development and as such, might not have every features 100% complete.
+This project is in active development and as such, might not have every feature 100% complete.
 It is also currently limited to WebGL for rendering.
 Lastly, this documentation will change as new features become complete and may not always reflect the current state of the engine.

 ## Quick Demo
 ![Basic Demo](./demo/BasicDemo.gif)